 Model Owner:

-The Alipay fraud detection model is based on a rule-based system that evaluates the risk of global remittance transactions to mainland China.
-Unlike data-driven models, this system does not require the use of historical model development data to train or update the fraud detection rules.
+The Alipay fraud detection model is a rule-based system that evaluates the risk of global remittance transactions to mainland China.
+Unlike data-driven models, this system primarily relies on predefined rules and thresholds based on expert knowledge and historical patterns, rather than continuously using historical data to train or update the fraud detection rules.

 The model relies on real-time transaction data, including user-provided details such as sender and recipient information, transaction amount, transfer method detail, and other relevant transaction payload from the Digital Banking environment.
 This data is processed and compared against predefined fraud rules to assess the likelihood of fraudulent activity.